Jesus Honor Of Mary Is NOT What Catholics Think!

 Without question, bowing before graven images is a practice widely done in Catholic circles.
 Hence, this Catholic tradition has nullified the command of God (Ex.
 20:4-6).

-In conclusion: Catholicism is without Scriptural support for their exaltation of a fabricated Mary, who they think is the sinless, Queen of heaven, mediatrix of all graces and “our life, sweetness and hope” among other things.
+In conclusion: Catholicism is without Scriptural support for their exaltation of a fabricated Mary, who they think is the sinless, ever virgin Queen of heaven, mediatrix of all graces and “our life, sweetness and hope” among other things.
 To venerate (a synonym for worship) or to praise Mary as done in Catholic circles, is clearly to contradict the word of God.
+Remember how Jesus honored Mary, based on Scripture!

 Pope John Paul Gets The Skull And Crossbones Award